-Previous data from the CA Dashboard for 2019 was showing "Green" for Suspension for all students; "Blue" for English Learners, Homeless, Students with Disabilities; and the White group was showing a significant decline of 2% in suspensions.
-With the circumstances of the pandemic, the district will maintain the positive supports that attributed to the Green and Blue status.
-As indicated in Goal 2 Action 1.2 Supplemental Activities Promoting Student Engagement, it was fundamental the Implementation of the Positive Behavioral Intervention & Supports program (PBIS); increase of parenting education courses and parent engagement opportunities; and resuming, when safe, our highly attended the Spring 2022 Family Arts/STEM Night that creates an engaging safe school climate.
+Current data from the CA Dashboard for 2022 shows "Medium" for Suspension for all students; including English Learners, Homeless, Students with Disabilities; and the White group which makes 2% in suspensions.
+With the circumstances of the pandemic, the district will maintain the positive supports that attributed to the Green and Blue status pre-pandemic.
+As indicated in Goal 2 Action 1.2 Supplemental Activities Promoting Student Engagement, the district continued the implementation of the Positive Behavioral Intervention & Supports program (PBIS); to increase parenting education courses and parent engagement opportunities; and to resume, when safe, our highly attended events including: Back to School Night 2022, the Fall 2022 Family Literacy Night, Spring 2023 Carnival, Spring 2023 Family Arts/STEM Night, and Open House 2023, that created an engaging positive school climate.
 An analysis of the data from the metrics in goal 2 reflected a need to reduce the suspension rate of all students.
-The LEA believes that, due to the COVID-19 pandemic and distance learning, the 2020-2021 suspension rate was artificially low.
-The LEA wishes to continue to maintain and decrease the suspension rate as in-person attendance resumes during this 5-day week full reopening.
+It had been artificially low during the pandemic The LEA wishes to continue to maintain and decrease the suspension rate by supporting students through PBIS activities and Social and Emotional Learning.